Hendrik Lorentz: Recognition

+Awards

-In addition to the Nobel prize, Lorentz received a great many honours for his outstanding work.
+In addition to the Nobel Prize, Lorentz received a great many honors for his outstanding work.
 He was elected a Foreign Member of the Royal Society (ForMemRS) in 1905.
-The Society awarded him their Rumford Medal in 1908 and their Copley Medal in 1918.
+The society awarded him their Rumford and Copley medals in 1908 and 1918, respectively.
 He was elected an Honorary Member of the Netherlands Chemical Society in 1912.
+He was an International Member of the American Philosophical Society, the National Academy of Sciences, and the American Academy of Arts and Sciences.